US Southwest swelters under dangerous heat wave, with new records on track

 Dr. Ashkan Morim, who works in the ER at Dignity Health Siena Hospital in suburban Henderson, Nevada, spoke Friday of treating tourists this week who spent too long drinking by pools and became severely dehydrated, and a stranded hiker who needed liters of fluids to regain his strength.

-About 110,000 people, or about a third of Americans, were under extreme heat advisories, watches and warnings Saturday as the blistering heat wave was forecast to get worse this weekend for Nevada, Arizona and California.
-Temperatures in some desert areas were predicted to soar in parts past 120 degrees Fahrenheit (48.8 degrees Celsius) during the day, and remain in the 90s F (above 32.2 C) overnight.
+“We are going to be pretty warm for a while,” Wofford said, adding that temperatures would be above normal for about two weeks.
+“There’s been a lot of triple digits” across the region.

+In Los Angeles, Mayor Karen Bass announced the city was opening cooling centers where residents can escape the heat.
+“The extreme heat that is forecasted this weekend can pose serious risks,” she warned.

-The hot, dry conditions sparked a series of blazes i n Southern California, where firefighters on Saturday battled three separate brush fires that started Friday afternoon amid the hottest weather of the year so far.
+The hot, dry conditions sparked a series of blazes in Southern California, where firefighters on Saturday battled three separate brush fires that started Friday afternoon amid the year’s hottest weather so far.
 The fires are in mostly rural areas of Riverside County, southeast of Los Angeles.

-Phoenix on Friday marked the city’s 15th consecutive day of 110 degrees Fahrenheit (43.3 degrees Celsius) or higher temperatures, hitting 116 degrees Fahrenheit (46.6 degrees Celsius) by late afternoon, and putting it on track to beat the longest measured stretch of such heat.
-The record is 18 days, recorded in 1974.
+Phoenix on Saturday saw the city’s 16th consecutive day of 110 degrees Fahrenheit (43.3 degrees Celsius) or higher temperatures, hitting that mark before noon and putting it on track to beat the longest measured stretch of such heat.
+The was record 18 days, in 1974.

 The heat was expected to continue into next week.